-Classification Number of shares issued as of the end of fiscal year (shares) (March 31, 2024) Number of shares issued as of the filing date (shares) (June 25, 2024) Stock exchange on which the Company is listed or financial instruments association where the Company is licensed Description Common share 14,133,000 14,133,000 Tokyo Stock Exchange Prime Market Number of shares in trading unit 100 Total 14,133,000 14,133,000 - -
+Classification Number of shares issued as of the end of fiscal year (shares) (March 31, 2025) Number of shares issued as of the filing date (shares) (June 20, 2025) Number of shares issued as of the filing date (shares) association where the Company is licensed Description Common share Common share 14,133,000 Tokyo Stock Exchange Prime Market Number of shares in trading unit 100 Total 14,133,000 14,133,000 - -

-(Note) The figures in the "Number of shares issued as of the filing date" column do not include the number of shares issued upon the exercise of share acquisition rights between June 1, 2024 and the filing date of this Annual Securities Report.
+(Note) The figures in the "Number of shares issued as of the filing date" column do not include the number of shares issued upon the exercise of share acquisition rights between June 1, 2025 and the filing date of this Annual Securities Report.

-(2) Information on the Share Acquisition Rights, etc.

-(i) Details of Stock Option Plans
+- (2) Information on the Share Acquisition Rights, etc. - (i) Details of Stock Option Plans i) Resolution of the Board of Directors Meeting held on November 12, 2015